Decoding by Sampling: A Randomized Lattice Algorithm for Bounded Distance Decoding: SAMPLING DECODING

-As lattice reduction-aided decoding normally ignores the boundary of the constellation, the samples returned by Rand\_SIC$_{A}(\mathbf{y'})$ come from an extended version of the original constellation.
-In the final step, we need to remove those samples that happen to lie outside the boundary of the original constellation and choose the closest among the rest lattice points.
+As lattice reduction-aided decoding normally ignores the boundary of the constellation, the samples returned by Rand\_SIC$_{A}(\mathbf{y^{\prime }})$ come from an extended version of the original constellation.
+We discard those samples that happen to lie outside the boundary of the original constellation and choose the closest among the rest lattice points.
+When no lattice points within the boundary are found, we simply remap the closest one back to the constellation by ``hard-limiting", i.e., remap $\hat{x}_i$ to one of the two boundary integers that is closer to it.

+\textit{Remark:} A natural questions is whether a randomized version of ZF exists.
+The answer is yes.
+This can be done by applying random rounding in ZF.
+However, since its performance is not as good as randomized SIC, it will not be considered in this paper.